eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 without a beginners mindset it's very hard to improve at anything.
 You can't learn if you believe that you're already an expert.

-Now, I'm not entirely sure about how important it is to reach the dan level.
+Now, it's debatable how important it is to reach the dan level.
 A good game is ideally fun even when you're not *that* experienced, and Go is a very good game indeed.
 Some of its beauty is there for you to see after playing just a few times.
 With a bit of guidance professional games can be thoroughly enjoyed, even though most of their depth lies hidden to amateurs.
 Still, there's a shared sense among players that you want to become 1 dan at some point.
 In a game as deep as Go, winning often feels a bit undeserved.
 None of the players *really* knew what was going on, after all!
 Focusing on self-improvement and your own progress is more productive than sherishing singular victories.
+Ultimately, this makes you care about your rank even more.

 How long does it take to reach shodan?
 That is a hard question to answer – some people achieve it within a year after they start playing.
 Others, like me, never quite get there.
 A few years ago this started to bother me more and more.
 I realized that I have played a game (that I love) for about two decades, and I was still a "n00b"..!
-If I didn't give it my best shot soon, I might never achieve mastery. 😱
+If I didn't give it my best shot soon, I might never achieve even this first level of mastery. 😱

 I decided to give myself a deadline; I wanted to reach shodan before I turned 40.
 This felt like a realistic goal.
 At the time I was maybe 5